FreeTaxUSA is a tax preparation software program that is exactly what the name implies – free.

 FreeTaxUSA Deluxe Version

-The FreeTaxUSA Deluxe Version has all of the functionality of the free version, but it adds several important premium features.
-Adding those features as well worth the price.
-The paid version costs $6.99 for your federal income tax return only.
-And like the free version, there is also a fee of $14.99 for each state income tax return filed.
+The FreeTaxUSA Deluxe Version has all of the functionality of the free version, but it adds several important premium features that are well worth the price.
+The paid version costs $7.99 for your federal income tax return and $14.99 for each state return filed.

 Those added features include: